caraweisman/Annotation_homology/README.md

-This Github contains the results of the homology search, conducted as described in the Methods section, performed in Weisman et al 2021.
-These results underlie Figures 1-3.
+This Github contains a summary of the results of the homology searches performed in Weisman et al 2021, conducted as described in the Methods section.
+These data underlie Figures 1-3.

 There is one folder per species group used in the paper.